Program in Biomedical Sciences

-- List of PIBS faculty who are actively looking for graduate students
+- List of PIBS faculty who are actively seeking rotation students in 2022-23.
+You can rotate with PIBS faculty who aren’t on this list.

 - PIBS faculty search page

-You are strongly advised to talk to students, faculty, staff, and program advisors about your research interests and which labs or mentors might be a good fit for you.
+- Our best advice is to talk to current students, faculty, staff, program advisors, and Scott/Reginald/Michelle about your research interests and which labs/mentors might be a good fit for you.

 Setting up a Rotation

-Make contact with faculty members whose research interests you.
-Set up a meeting to discuss potential research projects, the lab environment, the mentor’s philosophy for research and mentoring, and both your expectation and goals for a research rotation.
-Once you and your mentor have agreed on a rotation, both will fill out and sign the PIBS rotation form provided by Michelle DiMondo.
+Make contact with faculty whose research interests you.
+Set up a meeting to discuss potential research projects, the lab environment, the mentor’s philosophy for research and mentoring, and both of your expectations and goals for a research rotation.

-***If you feel your rotation is not working out, please see Michelle DiMondo, Michelle Melis, or Scott Barolo as soon as possible to discuss your options.
+***If you feel your rotation is not working out, please see Reginald Hammond, Michelle Melis, or Scott Barolo as soon as possible to discuss your options.
 It is possible to change labs, but there is a process.
 You will be asked to have back-up rotations lined up and these must be approved by the PIBS Office as well as your primary program’s Grad Chair.
-Once the new rotation has been approved, simply submit a new rotation worksheet to make it official and you may begin working in that lab for the agreed upon length of time (full-term, half-term).
+Once the new rotation has been approved, simply submit a new rotation worksheet to make it official and you may begin working in that lab for the agreed-upon length of time (full-term, half-term).
 You will also be responsible for notifying your current rotation mentor of your decision to end the rotation early.***

 Rules for PIBS research rotations by Scott Barolo, PIBS Director:

-- You must complete OSEH Lab Safety training prior to starting work in your lab rotation.
-You can do this in person or online through MyLinc in Wolverine Access.
+- You must complete OSEH Lab Safety training before starting work in your lab rotation.
+You can do this online through MyLinc in Wolverine Access (see PIBS Courses page).

-- You cannot make an agreement to join a lab before mid-April in order to give all students a fair chance to do rotations before students start matching with labs.
+- Students and faculty can’t make an agreement to join a lab before March 1st, in order to give everyone a fair chance to do rotations before students start matching with labs.

 - Near the end of the rotation, set up an ‘exit interview’ with your rotation mentor.
-There is a PIBS form for this, which must be filled out by both you and your mentor.
-The form is provided by Michelle DiMondo in PIBS 800.
+The PIBS Rotation Evaluation Form must be filled out by both you and your mentor.
+The form will be provided on the PIBS 600 Canvas site.